Urusu/japanbyvan.com/data/thevans/bongo/index.md

-Bongo Friendee is compact enough to drive through the narrow streets of Japan's cities but big enough to accommodate 2-3 adults (or 2 adults and 2 children).
-The middle seats can be converted in a double bed (1.35 x 2m) and there's additional space in the roof tent for 1 adult or 2 children.
-Equipment includes dual battery system, fridge-freezer, bedding and cooking equipment.
-Check out the [camping equipment](#equipment "Camping Equipment").
+With compact Bongo Friendee, you can drive through almost all of Japan‘s narrow streets.
+The middle seats can be converted into a double bed (1.35 x 2m) and there's additional space in the roof tent for 1 adult or 2 children.
+Friendee is equipped with a dual battery system and a 15 L fridge-freezer.
+Prices include our standard [camping equipment](#equipment "Camping Equipment").